-I always get customers asking me about how to attach their railing to their application.
-There are many different ways to attach your railing although the most popular methods are mounting to the “Fascia” or mounting to the “Surface”.
-Fascia mounting is also sometimes referred to as a “side mount” or “joist mount”, while surface mounting is occasionally referred to as a “deck mount”, “floor mount”, or even a “top mount”.
+I always get customers asking me how to attach their railing to their application.
+While there are many different ways to attach your railing, the most popular methods are mounting to the fascia or mounting to the surface.
+In addition, many clients opt for the more sleek and modern style of under mounting the posts.

-There are many advantages and disadvantages to both…
+There are advantages and disadvantages to Each Style…

 I find that most of our customers prefer to fascia mount their railings and here is why.
-When you are tight on space the fascia mount will be located on the outside of your deck or stair which will allow you to get a few more inches of room.
-Most people spend time sitting on their deck looking out at their view and with the fascia mount, the attachment of the post is hidden behind the backside of your deck.
-This means that the hardware will not be seen either.
-When your railing is indoors this can be beneficial because it will not collect dust, and you won’t be stubbing your toe in the middle of the night.
-This also means less to sweep or vacuum around.
-The same applies for outdoors, there will be less to rake or shovel snow around.
-Overall fascia mounting is generally considered a stronger attachment method.
+If you are tight on space, the fascia mount will be located on the outside of your deck, giving you a few more inches of room.
+Most people spend time sitting on their deck looking out at their view and with the fascia mount, the attachment of the post is hidden from your view.
+This means that the hardware will not be seen either, allowing for the least amount of interference with your view.
+When your railing is indoors, a fascia mount can be beneficial because you will not need to sweep or dust around the posts.
+The same applies for outdoors- there will be less to rake or shovel snow around.

 There are disadvantages to fascia mounting that you should also consider.
 Installation is a bit tougher.
-Typically it becomes a two man job.
+Typically, it’s a two-man job.
 One person will need to hold the post in place while the other person marks the holes to be drilled.
-Metal railings can be heavy and if you have lots of linear footage your arms will get tired.
-Another consideration is the overhang also referred to as a bull nose (typically about ¾” to 1”).
-If you have one of these on the edge of your deck you will now need to accommodate it.
-Your options are to purchase a post that has a z shaped bend (like the Keuka Style), purchase our metal spacers (or make your own from wood) and you can always notch out the overhang in each post location.
+Metal railings can be heavy and if you have lots of linear footage you may need to use additional temporary support to hold the post in place while attaching to the fascia.
+Another consideration is the overhang, also referred to as a bullnose (typically about ¾” to 1” long) or gutter pipes.
+If you have one of these on the edge of your deck, you will need to accommodate it.
+Your options are to purchase a post that has a z-shaped bend (like the Keuka Style), purchase our metal spacers (or make your own from wood), or have the posts custom made to fit, or you can always notch out the overhang in each post location.